LostArrows27/anime-subtitle-player/README.md

 #### 2. Dicitonaries + Translation

-- [x] Break down sentence when hover
-- [x] Storing sentence that have fetched to avoid fetching again
-- [x] Storing each word that have fetched to avoid fetching again
 - [ ] "Translation" modal for each word when hovering
 - [ ] Add hover translation hover for word with 'each word translation i4"
 - [ ] Add Shortcut instruction for this